python-control/python-control/doc/statesp.rst

 If `sys` is a discrete time system, the first two forms will compute the discrete time optimal controller.
-For the second two forms, the :func:`dlqr` function can be used.
+For the second two forms, the :func:`dlqr` function can be used to compute the discrete time optimal controller.
 Additional arguments and details are given on the :func:`lqr` and :func:`dlqr` documentation pages.

 State estimation
 ----------------